chapel-lang/chapel/doc/release/platforms/infiniband.rst

      # Compile a sample program
      chpl -o hello6-taskpar-dist examples/hello6-taskpar-dist.chpl

-   See :ref:`readme-launcher` for other options available, such as setting the time limit or selecting the type of node.
+   See :ref:`using-slurm` for other options available, such as setting the time limit or selecting the type of node.
    Some settings might be required by your Slurm configuration.
    Setting these variables are typically necessary: